Need Help

 Potatoes (Contracted): Slightly profitable - Neutral 12-month outlook

-Potatoes (Uncontracted): Slightly unprofitable - Bullish 12-month outlook
+Potatoes (Uncontracted): Breakeven profitability - Neutral 12-month outlook

-Contracted potatoes benefit from stable pricing agreements.
-Decreases in input costs should support profitability over the next 12 months.
+Stable pricing agreements benefit contracted potatoes, and decreases in input costs are expected to support profitability over the next 12 months.